Kytoshi/SMC/README.md

 ### GI GR PENDING REPORT

-**Description:** Downloads transaction history from SAP utilizing Power Automate integration with the SAP program and then formats the excel engine file into legible summarized format for teams to utilize.
+**Description:** Downloads transaction history from SAP and then formats the excel engine file into legible summarized format for teams to utilize.
+2 Versions: 1 Power Automate Script to structure before creating the python file.

 **<u> Files: </u>**